Jidnya28/Medical-Insurance-Price-Prediction-using-Machine-Learning/README.md

 Evaluated using R² score and cross-validation
 (I used 5-fold cross-validation using cross_val_score.
 The dataset was divided into 5 folds, and the model was trained on 4 folds and tested on 1 fold iteratively.
 I took the average R² score to evaluate model performance.
 This helped me ensure the model generalized well and avoided overfitting)

+(“I used R² for model comparison because it explains variance and helps detect overfitting.
+RMSE can definitely be used as a complementary metric to understand error magnitude in real currency terms.”)(“In a production scenario, I would report both R² and RMSE—R² for model performance and RMSE for business impact.”)

 📌 Results & Observation

 Linear Regression gave moderate accuracy